 Short-term Care: Facilitates Functional Improvement

-This is the percent of short-term stay residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
+This is a measure of the percent of short-term care patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.
+Some experts would argue that this is a reliable measure of rehabilitation services.

 - Monongalia County General HospitalAcute Care Hospitals 0.82 miles away1200 Jd Anderson Drive Morgantown West Virginia 26505Voluntary non-profit - Private(304) 598-1200